wasifsomji/Coding-Portfolio/README.md

 ## About

-This portfolio is a personalized space for me to highlight my expertise, share his projects, and provide information about my coding journey.
+This portfolio is a personalized space for me to highlight my expertise, share my projects, and provide information about my coding journey.
 The application offers an interactive and user-friendly experience for visitors to explore my work and get in touch with me.

 ## Contributing